gerstung-lab/Delphi/README.md

 ## Notebooks

-After training the model, the obtailed checkpoints can be used to run the analysis notebooks.
+After training the model, the obtained checkpoints can be used to run the analysis notebooks.
 Please note that in order to reproduce the results from the paper, it is necessary to train the model on the UK Biobank data.

-The `notebooks` folder contains the following notebooks:
+There are the following notebooks in the root folder:

 `evaluate_delphi.ipynb`: The notebook is used to evaluate Delphi-2M in terms of prediction accuracy compared to age-sex-based epidemiological baseline and calibration of the predicted risks.
 Furthermore, it explores the attention mechanism of the model and the structure of the latent space using UMAP of the learned disease embeddings.